Analyze the market sentiment directly in the MT4 terminal with the advanced OrderBook indicator.

 Four layouts.
 Simplified/classic, one-sided/two-sided.
 For more information, see the image below:

 Auto settings.
-The indicator has a feature of automatic detection of color scheme and time zone.
+The indicator has a feature for the automatic detection of color scheme and time zone.

 For your convenience, we have added the Automatic Indicators Update system.
 Now you only need to restart your terminal to get the latest versions.
 The indicator will inform you about it in a separate window.